arushi-vaidya/SafePaws/animal_detection/README.md

 ### NOTE: The main script cannot run without rasberry pie.
-Use the rain_model script.
+Use the train_animal_detection_model.py script.

 # Animal Detection using Random Forest and HOG Features